OutSystems/docs-support/src/release-notes/11/platform-server/platform-server.md

 <span class="cattag">Service Studio</span> <span class="cattag">Data Access and Manipulation</span> <br/>
 <br/>
 <u>Fix Details:</u><br/>
-For modules published in a catalog different from the main catalog, editing the entity data in Service Studio using the "View or Edit Data" option failed with the error "Invalid object name '<Table_Physical_Name>'" for SQL Server or "ORA-00942 - Table or View does not exist" for Oracle databases.
+For modules published in a catalog different from the main catalog, editing the entity data in Service Studio using the "View or Edit Data" option failed with the error "Invalid object name '&lt;Table_Physical_Name&gt;'" for SQL Server or "ORA-00942 - Table or View does not exist" for Oracle databases.
 </p>
 <p>
 <br/>